-Lump is pleased to announce a new exhibition by Chris Bogia.
-Lump will host an opening reception on Friday, April 4th from 7 10pm during the First Friday Gallery Walk in downtown Raleigh.
-The exhibition will run from April 4 - 26, 2014 and is on view Saturdays from 1 - 5pm and by appointment during the week.
+Lump is pleased to announce the exhibition #movingpictures, new work by New York artist Daniel Davidson.
+Lump will host an opening reception on Friday, October 3rd from 7 10pm during the First Friday Gallery Walk in downtown Raleigh.
+The exhibition will run from October 3 - November 22, 2014 and is on view Saturdays from 1 - 5pm and by appointment during the week.

 My work is a fusion of hybrid characters, spaces and styles.
 Focusing on the urges and consequences of actions on a personal, as well as social level, my work has been about over-consumption for the past few years.
 Often employing the comic or the grotesque, my work is a reflection of societal overload, of the complexities of modern life, and the excesses and addictions that surround us. -Daniel Davidson.

 For his first solo exhibition at Lump, Davidson presents a new body of work entitled #movingpictures.
 The exhibition will include projected drawing animations, a group of collaged drawings where the images migrate and mutate from older drawings, a series of photos called One Sided Love and a series of drawings of heads culled from office faxes, old children's books and optical illusion magazines.